orlevii/mlserving/README.md

                            router=router)
 ```

-jarvis-core uses `Cerberus` for schema validation, see https://docs.python-cerberus.org/en/stable/validation-rules.html for schema syntax
+jarvis uses `Cerberus` for schema validation, see https://docs.python-cerberus.org/en/stable/validation-rules.html for schema syntax

 ### Pre-Made API
-Most of the time, your aplication may want a ping+health route, jarvis-core gives that for free:
+Most of the time, your aplication may want a ping+health route, jarvis gives that for free:
 ```python
 from jarvis.app.api import generate_api_v1, validate_params